 Mount Gorrin is a mountain 14 kilometres east of Ararat in Victoria, Australia, and is home to the Djab Wurrung people who have lived on this land for tens of thousands of years.
 Rugged granite peaks and gentle sloping woodlands are the dominant features of this local landmark.
 A challenging off-trail hike to the mountain summit presents a view of ancient Red Gums on the surrounding plains skirted by Mount Buangor in the east and the Grampians in the distant west.

-Looking for hikes and trails in Langi Ghiran State Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Langi Ghiran State Park?
+Try these trails with a similar difficulty grade.

 Track grade